daffarayhanriadi/My-Portfolio-Web/pages/about.md

     <div class="timeline-item">
         <div class="content">
           <h2>Telkom Insitute of Technology, Indonesia</h2>
-          <h6 class="date">2017 - 2021</h6>
+          <h6 class="date">2020 - 2024</h6>
-          <p>Bachelor of Computer Science at Software Engineering Department, Faculty of Informatics, as Best Graduate in Academics 2021 with a GPA of 3.95 out of 4.0, and also become The Most Outstanding Student in 2019.</p>
+          <p>Bachelor of Computer Science at Software Engineering Department, Faculty of Informatics, as Graduate in Academics 2024 with a GPA of 3.89 out of 4.0</p>
         </div>
       </div>
 </div>